 This lecture is about comparing living standards across countries, and using those comparisons to count the number of poor people in the world.
 If we ask people whether they consider themselves to be poor, or how much money someone would need to get by in their community, they appear to have little difficulty in replying.
-Beyond the local level, many countries, including the United States, regularly publish national counts of the number of people in poverty, and while these numbers and the procedures for calculating them are contested and debated, the estimates typically carry sufficient legitimacy to support policy; see Connie Citro and Robert Michael (1995) for the history in the United States, and Rebecca Blank and Mark Greenburg (2008) for a recent proposal for reform.
+Beyond the local level, many countries, including the United States, regularly publish national counts of the number of people in poverty, and while these numbers and the procedures for calculating them are contested and debated, the estimates typically carry sufficient legitimacy to support policy, see Connie Citro and Robert Michael (1995) for the history in the US, and Rebecca Blank and Mark Greenburg (2008) for a recent proposal for reform.
 But once we try to calculate the number of poor people in the world, matters are more complicated.
-The World Bank's global poverty count, which started with Montek Ahluwalia, Nicholas Carter, and Hollis Chenery (1979), and which became the dollar-a-day count in the World Development Report 1990, was incorporated into international policymaking and discussion via the Millennium Development Goals (MDGs)-the first of which is to "halve, between 1990 and 2015, the proportion of people whose income is less than \$1 a day."
+The World Bank's global poverty count, which started with Montek Ahluwalia, Nicholas Carter and Hollis Chenery (1979), and which became the dollar-a-day count in the World Development Report 1990, was incorporated into international policymaking and discussion via the Millennium Development Goals (MDGs)-the first of which is to "halve, between 1990 and 2015, the proportion of people whose income is less than \$1 a day."
 This global count, which the World Bank defines and monitors, has an apparent transparency that helps account for its rhetorical success: it is simply the number of people in the world who live on less than a dollar a day, with the relevant dollar adjusted for international differences in prices.
-But transparency and simplicity are more apparent than real.
+But this transparency and simplicity is more apparent than real.
 There are many complexities beneath the surface, and these are the subject matter of this paper, particularly the calculation of the global line and the adjustment for international differences in prices using purchasing power parity exchange rates.
-Price adjustment is also important for other purposes,
+Price adjustment is also important for other purposes, such as the construction of databases such as the Penn World Table, which underpins almost all of economists' empirical understanding of the process of economic growth, as well as for the measurement of global income inequality, which is another of my main concerns.